Home Chemistry Analytical Chemistry Ion Exchange Resin

 A significant application of both cation and anion exchange resin is softening or deionization of water.
 Depending upon the labile groups, ion exchange resins are broadly classified into four groups.

-• Presently, it is used mainly in water softening, purification, and separation of metal.
+• Presently, ion exchange resin is used mainly in water softening, purification, and separation of metal.

-• Ion exchange resin chromatography is also used in different fields like medicine, agriculture, pharmaceutical, mining, and petrochemical industries.
+• In chromatography, ion exchange resin or polymer is also used in different fields of science such as medicine, agriculture, pharmaceutical, mining, and petrochemical industries.

-• It is used for the analysis of sugar and amino acids.
+• Ion exchange resin is used for the purification of sugar and the analysis and separation of amino acids.

-• In the petrochemical industry, it is used for the determination of sulfur compounds.
+• In the petrochemical industry, ion exchange resin is also used for the determination of sulfur compounds present in petroleum products.

-• In mining, for analysis of inorganic anions of heavy metals, we used ion exchange chromatography.
+• In mining, for analysis of inorganic anions of heavy metals, we used ion exchange resin or chromatography.

 A significant application of ion exchange resin is softening or deionization of water.
 Temporary hardness caused by calcium or magnesium bicarbonate can be easily removed by boiling or the addition of lime water.

-Commonly, we used ion exchange method for softening hard water by removal of sulfates and chlorides of calcium or magnesium.
-We used the hydrogen form of cation exchange resin and the hydroxyl form of anion exchange resin for the deionization of water.
+Commonly, we used the ion exchange method for softening hard water by the removal of sulfates and chlorides of calcium or magnesium.
+For example, we used the hydrogen form of cation exchange resin and the hydroxyl form of anion exchange resin for the deionization of water.
 The principal merit of deionization is that it is not time-consuming like distillation.

-Ion exchange resin is used for removing poisonous metal ions such as copper, lead, and cadmium from water.
+Ion exchange resin is a wide variety of organic compounds synthetically polymerized and containing positively or negatively charged material.
+Therefore, they are used in water treatment to remove harmful contaminants and replace them with beneficial ions.
+Therefore, ion exchange resin is used for removing poisonous metal ions such as copper, lead, and cadmium from water.
 They can be replaced by sodium or potassium ions.

-For the purification of domestic water, we used activated charcoal mixed with resin.
-It can be removed chloride ions and organic impurities from water.
+For the purification of domestic water, we also used activated charcoal mixed with resin.
+It can remove chloride ions and organic impurities from water.

-We used different types of ion exchange resin for the separation of transition metal and rare earth metals.
+We used different types of ion exchange resin material or polymer for the separation of transition metals and rare earth metals.
 It is also used for the separation of radioelement or actinides.

 For example, the plutonium-uranium extraction process is used for the separation of plutonium and uranium.
 These two radioactive metals are widely used as fuel in nuclear power reactors.

-Some examples of ion exchange resins and their applications are given below the table,
+Some examples of ion exchange resins and their applications are given below in the table,

 Resin Application